remix-run/react-router/docs/hooks/use-navigate.md

 <docs-warning>`flushSync` only works when using a data router, see [Picking a Router][picking-a-router]</docs-warning>

-<docs-warning>Please note that this API is marked unstable and may be subject to breaking changes without a major release</docs-warning>

 ## `options.viewTransition`

 The `viewTransition` option enables a [View Transition][view-transitions] for this navigation by wrapping the final state update in `document.startViewTransition()`.
 If you need to apply specific styles for this view transition, you will also need to leverage the [`useViewTransitionState()`][use-view-transition-state].

 <docs-warning>`viewTransition` only works when using a data router, see [Picking a Router][picking-a-router]</docs-warning>

-<docs-warning>Please note that this API is marked unstable and may be subject to breaking changes without a major release</docs-warning>

 [link]: ../components/link
 [redirect]: ../fetch/redirect